Lhecks/project_data_analysts/README.md

 - **Entry-Level Data Analyst:** Focus on mastering SQL, Excel, and Tableau to build a strong foundation.
 - **Transition to Data Engineering:** Build on SQL and Python proficiency while gaining expertise in cloud platforms like AWS or Azure.
 - **Advanced Roles (Data Scientist or Senior Data Engineer):** Deepen Python skills, add statistical tools like R, and gain extensive experience in cloud computing and big data technologies like Spark.

-This approach would provide a robust skill set tailored to market demands in both Canada and the USA, optimizing job prospects and career growth in the data field.